rsnemmen/ads_bibdesk/README.md

 This is a command line tool for retrieving the bibtex info of an astronomical journal article published on [ADS](http://adsabs.harvard.edu) or [arXiv](http://arxiv.org/archive/astro-ph) and copying it to your clipboard.
 You can then add the citation to your favorite  bibtex database manager (e.g., [jabref](http://www.jabref.org), [bibdesk](http://bibdesk.sourceforge.net), [papers](http://www.papersapp.com), [mendeley](https://www.mendeley.com/newsfeed/)).

 This tool is based on [ADS to Bibdesk](https://github.com/jonathansick/ads_bibdesk).
 The reason why I adapted it is because the original code worked only with the [bibdesk](http://bibdesk.sourceforge.net) program.
-However, bibdesk as of early 2016 is quite buggy and has not been supported in a while.
+However, bibdesk as of late 2015 [is quite buggy](https://www.google.com.br/search?client=safari&rls=en&q=bibdesk+crash+osx&ie=UTF-8&oe=UTF-8&gfe_rd=cr&ei=e1jpVuazBOep8wf77JDgDQ#q=bibdesk+bug+crash) and has not been supported in a while.

 # Command Line Quickstart